 The prom after-party has become synonymous with sex, drugs and drinking.
 It's no wonder parents and school administrators across the country have teamed up to offer their own post-prom alternatives.

 Looking for ideas for your teen's prom after-party?
 We went to the source to help you plan.

 Bonnie Perkins began organizing all-night after-prom parties at her daughters' high school after a close friend's 18-year-old son was killed while driving drunk.
-She's also one of three moms who founded the Montgomery County, MD, Project Prom, through which parents in more than 30 high schools cooperate to share ideas, themes, decorations, and fundraising for after-prom events.
+She's also one of three moms who founded the Montgomery County, MD, Project Prom, through which parents in more in area high schools cooperate to share ideas, themes, decorations and fundraising for after-prom events.

 It's the prizes that entice kids to stay until the end, since that's when drawings for the most valuable items are held, and teens must be present to win.